Women defy Tehran's last minute marathon ban

 Perhaps Straten shouldn't have been surprised by the challenges faced by the Tehran race.

-Last year, his travel company Silk Road Tours -- which organizes tours of Iran -- held a similar marathon in the Iranian city of Persepolis, which women were blocked from participating in due to the country's religious customs.
+Last year, his travel company Iran Silk Road -- which organizes tours of Iran -- held a similar marathon in the Iranian city of Persepolis, which women were blocked from participating in due to the country's religious customs.

 This year, the I Run Iran event website said 442 runners from over 45 countries, including Australia, Canada, Saudi Arabia and Britain, had registered for the Tehran marathon.
 It listed 28 Americans among those -- although according to Straten, some US citizens were denied visas -- and many women were allowed to register.